• Skip to primary navigation

 • Small bowl and pastry brush: I love this silicone pastry brush set from Amazon.

-• Deli ham: I love this Applegate Black Forest Ham.
+• Deli ham: I love this Applegate Black Forest Ham but your favorite brand will do.

 • Sliced pepperoni: I highly recommend this Applegate pepperoni.